 “Okay.
 I’ll try.”
 And sometimes she did.
 But on November 16, 2012, Caroline found us downstairs in the kitchen instead of snuggled up in bed.

 Both Caroline and I had been pretty messed-up for several weeks.
 Lots of tears.
 Lots of hugs.
 Lots of wishing things were different.
 Sadly, they weren’t.
-We were exhausted, drained, at the end of our ropes.
-Together we had cared for Mom for a year with only occasional support from a couple of other outside caregivers.
+We were exhausted, drained, at the end of our proverbial ropes.
+Together, we had cared for Mom for a year with only occasional support from a couple of other outside caregivers.
 We were emotionally and physically spent.

 But we loved her, we loved each other and we did the best we could.
 We forged a magical three-way bond right from the start: a triad of women of different ages with differing challenges pulled together unexpectedly by the disease of the eldest.
 Our year-long journey was a hugely enriching gift in many ways.
 This was the day it would come to an end.
 Caroline and I despaired at the thought of Mom leaving her home of forty years, where she was surrounded by the things she cherished, to live in an unfamiliar place filled with strangers.
 On top of everything, we were devastated by what we were about to do.
 She didn’t know.
 We hadn’t told her.
 To her this day was a day like any other.